 Due to the failures of individuals (unjust or no-compassion wealth distribution) due to human nature in this realm of economic systems for nations, more and more people are looking for (or to be) authoritarian political leaders believing they can fix the problems.
 They cannot.
 They will become the next wave of tyrants.

 It is a true saying for we human beings that power tends to corrupt, and absolute power corrupts absolutely.
+This applies to leaders that exist in either economic system - either capitalism or socialism.
 That saying, however, is not true of our Creator or the Leader He sent.

 For those that care, the best solution for a group of people is to have a perfect leader who does not lead by threat of punishment or lust for power or the exercise of power or to gain material wealth for him/herself, but rather who leads by love and truth and rightness.
 That person is the real, historical Joshua (or Jesus) of Nazareth.
 He knows that our efforts without making him our Leader, will largely or ultimately fail.
 We simply cannot lead other people well.
 Oh yes, better leaders arise every now and then, but the normal state of things on the earth is poor leaders, thus, the state of the human race.

 If you are wondering, Joshua’s teachings generally support socialistic principles, not capitalistic ones.
-This does not mean he condones laziness or lack of effort.
+This does not mean he condones laziness or lack of effort or creativity or innovation.
 On the contrary, he asks just the opposite, that we try with all that is in us to make things better.
 He asks that our motivation not be greed or lust for power, but rather love for him, our Father and other people, the potentially strongest motivation that exists.
 He asks that we never put our own selfish desires or material things like money above the true welfare of other human beings.

 The hypothesis of naturalistic evolution and capitalism are bed-mates for they operate on the same basic principles.
 Evolution has the doctrine of “survival of the fittest” as it primary driving mechanism.
-In other words, the stronger will destroy the weaker and will thus prevail.
+In other words, the stronger will use, take advantage of or destroy the weaker and will thus prevail.
 Capitalism is very similar.
 Its primary tenant could well be, “who has the most money/stuff when he/she dies, wins”, and that happens by one person grabbing as much for him/herself as possible...in other words, greed.

-If you claim to be a follower of the real, historical Joshua of Nazareth, you will reject capitalism because you know people will never be able to overcome their greed unless they have Joshua as their Leader.
+If you claim to be a follower of the real, historical Joshua of Nazareth, you will not be advocating for economic systems because you know that in general, people will never be able to overcome their greed unless they have Joshua as their Leader.

 If you are a follower of one of the many ‘ jesus’ of Christianity, you will be offended by that truth and will instead defend capitalism or selfish-ism.

-The real, historical Joshua of Nazareth does not teach us to compete with one another, looking to prevail over one another like the philosophy of capitalism encourages.
-Rather, he teaches us to help one another; to not look to take but rather to give to each other; in short, to love one another and real love shares and does not hoard or act selfishly.
+The real, historical Joshua of Nazareth does not teach us to compete with one another or to work to prevail over one another or to grab as much for ourselves as possible, like the philosophy of capitalism encourages.
+Rather, he teaches us to help one another; to not look to take but rather to give to each other; in short, to love one another and real love SHARES and does not hoard or practice selfishness.

 Why not leave the society’s and economic systems of this world and instead join others who work for the only Leader that matters and who live for love and truth, not for money, power and lies?